naomiHauret/trowel.github.io/pages/documentation/trowel-core/use-a-component/config.md

 ```

 ## Responsive breakpoints
-As we will see later, we can into a *Trowel variable* set a specific value to a property depending of the size of the viewport.
-But first we need through the `$trowel-config` variable to set responsive breakpoints that will be targeted into the *Trowel variables*.
+As we will see later, we can set a specific value to a property depending of the size of the viewport into a *Trowel variable*.
+But first, through the `$trowel-config` variable, we need  to set responsive breakpoints that will be targeted into the *Trowel variables*.

 ```scss
 // this is how we set the responsive breakpoints into the config variable